Mastering Schema Data Elements: Understanding Classes, Labels, and Relations in the Schema Editor

 - Click the blue ‘New Label’ button located on the toolbar.

 - The view will update to display a ‘Create New Label’ form.
 Here you can quickly type in the name, description, and other attributes of your new label.
-There is also an option for your new Label to be ‘Automanaged.’
-Automanaged labels are created for when documents are created.
-All entities contained within the document are automatically given this label so that users are able to query their project’s database for entities found in that document.

 - When you have finished entering information, click the ‘Save’ button located on the toolbar to persist your changes to your project’s database schema.